retkowsky/Azure-OpenAI-demos/README.md

 🔥New!
 Generic Azure OpenAI GPT-4 Turbo with Vision demos:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/gpt4-V">Go to demo</a>
 <br>
 🔥New!
-Build your images copilot retail description products demo using Azure Open AI GPT-4 Turbo with Vision:
+Build your images copilot retail description products demo using Azure OpenAI GPT-4 Turbo with Vision:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/GPT4V-Fashion">Go to demo</a>
 <br>
 🔥New!
-Build your images copilot for plants using Azure Open AI GPT-4 Turbo with Vision:
+Build your images copilot for plants using Azure OpenAI GPT-4 Turbo with Vision:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/GPT4-V-Plant">Go to demo</a>
 <br>
 🔥New!
-Car report copilot for Insurance industry using Azure Open AI GPT-4 Turbo with Vision and Azure AI enhancements:
+Car report copilot for Insurance industry using Azure OpenAI GPT-4 Turbo with Vision and Azure AI enhancements:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/GPT4-Vision%20and%20Azure%20AI%20enhancements">Go to demo</a>
 <br>
 🔥New!
-Automatic images extraction and analysis from a PDF file using Azure Open AI GPT-4 Turbo with Vision:
+Automatic images extraction and analysis from a PDF file using Azure OpenAI GPT-4 Turbo with Vision:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PDF%20images%20extraction%20and%20GPT4-Vision">Go to demo</a>
 <br>